 We’ve all heard the expression “fighting like cats and dogs.”
-But many of us have also seen adorable photos and videos of giant dogs playing and cuddling with tiny kittens.
+However, many of us have also seen adorable photos and videos of giant dogs playing and cuddling with tiny kittens.
 Obviously, not all dogs and cats fight, but the expression had to come from somewhere, right?

 If you already have a dog and are considering getting a cat or vice versa, you might be wondering what you are getting into.
 Are your cat and dog destined to end up as enemies or are there things you can do to help them learn to be friends?
 The good news is that while not every dog and cat relationship will turn into a mushy lovefest, there are some steps you can take to help keep the peace.
-Here are 10 tips to try out that can help make cats and dogs get along well.
+Here are 10 tips to try out that can help make cats and dogs get along better.